subsquid/archive-registry/README.md

 ```

+`lookupArchive()` supports additional filtering by genesis hash, archive version (semver range) and docker image names (of archive and archive gateway).

 There is also a convenience method to get network infomation by its name:
 ```typescript
 import { getChainInfo } from '@subsquid/archive-registry'